torryatco/Redesign-spr25/readme.md

 ![site](ignore/other/wide.png)

-We will be using many of the files and techniques we looked at last week.
+We will be starting out with many of the same files and techniques we looked at previously.
 Before beginning, examine the files.

 - `.gitignore` - includes the `dist` directory
 - `pages` - our base directory